Aveglia/vAMPirus/docs/HelpDocumentation.md

 You can now follow the normal directions for setting up vAMPirus with singularity.

-But here is the quick overview of recommended next steps:
+But here is the quick overview of recommended next steps (without database/taxonomy install):

     cd ./vAMPirus; bash vampirus_startup.sh -s